Jonny-exe/HTML-keyboard/README.md

 # Description

 This is a small HTML-CSS-Javascript combo I wrote to display a keyboard in a webpage.

+# Features

-You can customize it through the CSS file.
+- You can customize it through the CSS file.
+- The keys are highlighted on the screen as you type.

 # Screenshots